-Consider starting with the Diploma in Engineering - refer to page 35 for more details.
+Consider starting with the Certificate in Science and Technology (see page 33) or Diploma in Engineering (see page 35).

-1. Maritime engineering (Marine and Offshore Engineering, Naval Architecture, Ocean Engineering) students study the first two years at AUT, and the last two years at Australian Maritime College (AMC) in Launceston, Tasmania.
+1. Maritime engineering (Naval Architecture and Ocean Engineering) students study the first two years at AUT, and the last two years at Australian Maritime College (AMC) in Launceston, Tasmania.